tvanpat/tvanpat/_portfolio/data_model_postgresql.md

 | year  | INT                |

 <h3> Log Dataset</h3>
 In the Log Dataset each file contains one day's worth of user logs.
 This log information is stored in a JSON Line format.
-In a JSON line file each line is a valid JSON object; however this means the actual file itself cannot be treated as a JSON file.
+In a JSON line file each line is a valid JSON object; however, this means the actual file itself cannot be treated as a JSON file.
 To avoid errors while reading this file into Python it is recommend to use pandas with the following format:

 >df = pd.read_json('<filename>.json', lines=True)